 Increased demand for automobiles, stimulated by a wave of drivers needing to replace their aging vehicles, has caused the recent boom in sales.
 According to the Federal Reserve Bank of St. Louis, drivers in the U.S. held more than one trillion dollars in auto debt at the end of last year.
 Subprime borrowers accounted for about $200 billion, one-fifth of the total.

 With the recent boom in sales and the risks of lending to sub-prime borrowers increasing, lenders are still lending money.
 Although analysts will keep their eye on the net loss, credit requirements are still more strict than they were before the 2008 housing crisis.
 Personal loans and installment loans are still a great choice if you need an extra $2-5K in cash now to help with making a move in certain situations.
 At the end of the day, lenders are still making large interest rates and the defaulting property is sold so the bank can get out from under the bad loan and open a new one.
 Rinse and repeat.
-Banks are still lending and our certified lending network seems to have no shortage of approvals.
+Banks are still lending and our partner lenders seems to have no shortage of approvals.